Forecasting Intraday Power Output by a Set of PV Systems using Recurrent Neural Networks and Physical Covariates: Related Work

 \subsection{Forecast structure and validation}

-Figure \ref{fig:rolling} distinguishes \emph{regular} forecasts from \emph{rolling} forecasts, which are the two main strategies to consider for extracting fixed sized blocks from time series \cite{benidis_deep_2023}.
-For simplicity, the figure considers hourly forecasts and 24-hour context and forecasting intervals, but the definition is straightforward to generalize.
-In brief, two consecutive regular forecasts are offset by the size of the forecasting interval, when rolling forecasts are offset by the frequency of the time series (hourly, in Figure \ref{fig:rolling}).
-In other words, with 24-hour forecasting and context intervals, regular forecasts happen on the same time every day, whereas rolling forecasts are issued every hour for the whole forecasting interval.
+Figure \ref{fig:rolling} distinguishes \emph{regular} forecasts from \emph{rolling} forecasts, which are the two main strategies to consider when extracting fixed-sized blocks from time series \cite{benidis_deep_2023}.
+For simplicity, the figure considers hourly data and a 24-hour context and forecasting intervals.
+In brief, two consecutive regular forecasts are offset by the size of the forecasting interval, while rolling forecasts are offset by the frequency of the time series (hourly, in Figure \ref{fig:rolling}).
+In other words, with 24-hour forecasting and context intervals, regular forecasts happen at the same time every day, whereas rolling forecasts are issued every hour for the whole forecasting interval.
 In this process, forecasts beyond the next hour are refreshed every hour.

-Works such as \cite{thaker_comparative_2022} consider regular forecasts, as the forecast time is tied to availability of NWP data.
-As the physical covariates we use in our our work are also tied to forecasts issued from a NWP service, and the data we use in our experiments in Section \ref{sec:experiments} is only collected daily by the DSO, regular forecasts are a requirement in our work too.
+Works such as \cite{thaker_comparative_2022} consider regular forecasts, as the forecast time is dependent on the availability of NWP data.
+As the physical covariates we use in our work are also dependent on forecasts issued by a NWP service, and the data we use in our experiments in Section \ref{sec:experiments} is only collected daily by the DSO, regular forecasts are also a requirement in our work.
 Alternatively, \cite{bruneau_bayesian_2012} address rolling forecasts by having a distinct model for each possible starting time in the day.
-Let us note that some models (e.g., \cite{salinas_deepar_2020}) allow to encode seasonal information on the predicted time steps (e.g. hour in day, day in week) as covariates (referred to as \emph{time covariates} later on).
-Therefore, they can be used indistinctively with regular and rolling forecasts, provided an adapted training set is available.
+Let us note that some models (e.g., \cite{salinas_deepar_2020}) allow seasonal information on the predicted time steps to be encoded (e.g. hour in day, day in week) as covariates (referred to as \emph{time covariates} later on).
+Therefore, they can be used indistinctively with regular and rolling forecasts, provided that an adapted training set is available.
 Also, contrasting to \cite{wang_day-ahead_2020}, this means that modelling periodicity and seasonality explicitly is not needed, as the model then directly combines this additional input to time series data.